JustinFeng/xian-pub-bicycle/README.md

 ### Search by keyword

-Search with keyword, api will return site whose sitename or location contains the keyword.
+Search with keyword, api will return sites whose sitename or location contains the keyword.

 **REQUEST:**